xskurl02/Digital-electronics-1/Labs/03-Vivado/README.md

 ![4.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/4.png)

 #### Step 5
-Click on create file button (arrow with number 1), input what you would like your file to be called (arrow with number 2) once done click OK (arrow with number 3) and click Next (arrow with number 4)<br/>
+Click on create file button (arrow with number 1), input what you would like your file to be called (arrow with number 2) once done click OK (arrow with number 3) then click Next (arrow with number 4)<br/>
 Advice: Dont forget to select what file type you want to use, in this tutorial we use VHDL
 ![5.Step](https://github.com/xskurl02/Digital-electronics-1/blob/main/Labs/03-Vivado/Images/Tutorial/Project_Creation/5.png)